Homomorpheus/mathmod_ball_dae_ode/docs/events.md

 ## DAE ⇾ ODE

-To the determine whether the ball leaves the surface, causing a switch from the DAE to the ODE, or not, the total force acting on the ball in the direction of the surface normal has to be examined.
+To determine whether the ball leaves the surface - causing a switch from the DAE to the ODE - the total force acting on the ball in the direction of the surface normal has to be examined.

 The two important forces to consider are the gravitational force $F_g$ and the centrifugal force
 $F_c$.
 To receive the component of gravity in the normal direction we compute the scalar product
 \begin{equation*}
-  F_g = g \cdot \nu
+  F_g = m ~ g \cdot \nu
 \end{equation*}
 where $g \in \mathbb{R}^{2}$ denotes the gravitational acceleration and $\nu \in \mathbb{R}^{2}$ the outwards normal vector.